One Tequila, Two Tequila, Three Tequila, FLOOR

 Not this time.
 Top Shelf: Tequila Class & Sampling in historic downtown Santa Fe was no pub crawl.
 College favorite Jose Cuervo was nowhere to be seen.
-Instead, we were regaled with thought-provoking history, educated about tequila/food pairing which included tasting centuries’ old traditional Mexican recipes, and provided statistics on the progression from illegal mescal to high quality and high priced sipping tequila, as well as subtleties between types and labels.
+Instead, we were regaled with thought-provoking history, educated about tequila/food pairing which included tasting centuries-old traditional Mexican recipes, and provided statistics on the progression from illegal mescal to high quality and high-priced sipping tequila, as well as subtleties between types and labels.
 We received food for thought and food for the belly.

 And of course, a bit of libation to ensure it all came together.

 First on our agenda was mezcal, which is similar to tequila but is made from maguey, a plant from the agave family.
-It has a strong smoky flavor and usually consumed straight.
+It has a strong smoky flavor and is usually consumed straight.
 Because of its potency, there is a saying, “para todo mal, mezcal, y para todo bien también” (for everything bad, mezcal, and for everything good, as well).
 Sometimes mezcal is sold con gusano – with a larval moth worm at the bottom of the bottle.

-I asked Nick if there was anything to the legend which alleges if you drink the bottle then eat the worm, you will hallucinate.
+I asked Nick if there was anything to the legend which alleges if you drink the bottle and then eat the worm, you will hallucinate.
 He replied, “If you drink a whole bottle of tequila you will hallucinate, with or without the worm.”
 Enough said.

 Age is also a consideration.
 With 100% agave tequila, blanco or plato (white or silver) are generally un-aged, harsher and are best drunk quickly, accompanied by a lick of salt and a bite of lime.